ClimateCompatibleGrowth/GeoH2-data-prep/README.md

 - OpenStreetMap Shapefile layers can be downloaded from: https://download.geofabrik.de/africa.html
 - The Corine Land Cover dataset can be downloaded from: https://zenodo.org/records/3939050

-Download these files and place them in the `Raw_Spatial_Data` folder.
+Download these files and place them in the `data` folder.
-For OpenStreetMap files, please extract the .shp.zip folder for each country to a subfolder `OSM\[CountryName]` under `Raw_Spatial_Data`.
+For OpenStreetMap files, please extract the .shp.zip folder for each country to a subfolder `OSM\[CountryName]` under `data`.

-### 2.2 Define countries to study

-These tools can allow you to prepare data for multiple countries at once.
-To define what countries to look at, modify the list `country_names` in `spatial_data_prep.py`, `make_spider_configs.py`, `combine_glaes_spider.py`, and `Inputs_Glaes/workflow.py` to contain the names of all the countries for which you want to prepare data.
-Note that the spellings used for country names must match those used in the Natural Earth country boundaries shapefile.

-### 2.3 Run initial data prep

-From `GeoH2-data-prep`, run `spatial_data_prep.py`:

-`.../GeoH2-data-prep % python spatial_data_prep.py`

-This will pre-process the raw data and place the prepared versions in the `Inputs_Glaes` and `Inputs_Spider` folders.
+For the global oceans and seas geopackage, please save the `goas_v01.gpkg` file to a subfolder `GOaS_v1_20211214_gpkg` under `data`.

-### 2.4 Prepare Hydropower Data
+### 2.2 Hydropower input data (optional)

-> [!NOTE]
-> This is an optional step.
-This can be skipped if you are not analysing hydropower.

-The hydropower script processes hydropower plant data and converts it into a **GeoPackage (GPKG)** format for use in **Spider** and later in **GeoH2**.
-This script filters, cleans, and standardizes hydropower datasets, ensuring compatibility with the **spatial modelling workflow**.
+If you want hydropower to be used as a generator, you will need another input file.
+It should be named `[CountryName]_hydropower_plants.csv` and placed in the `data` folder.
+There is a template which you can use in the `data` folder with some dummy data in.
+You can also use files from **open-source datasets** like the [Hydropower Database](https://github.com/energy-modelling-toolkit/hydro-power-database).
+You **must** change the file name to match `[CountryName]_hydropower_plants.csv` and the column titles must be changed to match those in the template file.

 #### **Input Data Requirements**
 - The script is designed for datasets containing: